frederic-perez/AmE-dictionary/dictionary.md

 __wry__ :three: /rʌɪ/ Using or expressing dry, especially mocking, humour. _He has a wry ear and a knack for poignance._ _Wry moments._ :es: humor seco y burlesco
 __wunderkind__
 __yakuza__
-__yam__ _n_
-__yam__ _n_ In North America, a yam is the same thing as a sweet potato, although in most parts of the world these words refer to two completely different vegetables.
+__yam__ _n_ :two: In North America, a yam is the same thing as a sweet potato, although in most parts of the world these words refer to two completely different vegetables.
 Yams have flesh that ranges in color from white to deep orange and tastes slightly sweet.
 The word yam started as igname, from the Portuguese inhame, from a West African source. :es: boniato
 __yank__ _v_ To fire?
 __yardage__
 __yardstick__ :four::shit: _Colleges need some standard yardstick._